 I could not find out much about the artist Zeso other than the fact of his being born in France.

 Zeso lives and works in Brooklyn, according to a video that I saw of a large mural of his that he executed in that city.
 It is 125 feet long by 25 feet in width!
-Below is a video showing that mural in the Brownsville neighborhood of Brooklyn in New York City, as well as a time-lapse video of another of Zeso's pieces.
+Above is a video showing that mural in the Brownsville neighborhood of Brooklyn in New York City, as well as a time-lapse video of another of Zeso's pieces below.

 Newer Mural on Roots the Salon

 My photographs were taken some time ago, and when looking at the Roots the Salon today, it appears that modern mural art has taken its place.
 That is not too uncommon here in Houston.